TosbackCgusBridge-Bot/CGUs-versions/Jobgo/Privacy Policy.md

 Use of JobGo service or JobGo web site by you constitutes your acceptance of this Privacy Policy.

 JobGo reserves the right to modify the Privacy Policy at any time by publishing new versions of it on JobGO Website Such new version shall become effective after thirty (30) days from the date of publication.
-Use of JobGo service, products, or www.JobGo.eu web site by you past the expiration of the thirty-day period shall constitute your acceptance of the new version of the Privacy Policy.
+Use of JobGo service, products, or www.JobGo.com web site by you past the expiration of the thirty-day period shall constitute your acceptance of the new version of the Privacy Policy.

+Copyright © 2014 JobGo International.
+All rights reserved.

+ **Last revision: 19.01.2014**

-Copyright © 2010 Talentor Group Ltd. All rights reserved.
-Last revision 13.1.2010 Feedback Give us feedback We want JobGo to rock, so we would appreciate if you had the time to give us some feedback on how we're doing.
+Feedback Give us feedback We want JobGo to rock, so we would appreciate if you had the time to give us some feedback on how we're doing.
 Your suggestions and comments help us improve and play an important part in making the site more user friendly.
 Send cancel Global customer service: support@jobgo.com

 *   Recruiter membership
 *   Privacy policy